-Not only is this soup delicious - it has numerous health benefits due to the high beetroot content.
-A recent study by the University of London (published by the American Heart Foundation) showed that a cup of beetroot juice a day can help lower blood pressure in patients with hypertension.
+This soup is not only delicious, but it also has many health benefits because of the beetroot.
+Recent research from the University of London, published by the American Heart Foundation, showed that drinking a cup of beetroot juice a day could help patients with hypertension lower their blood pressure.

 - 1 + teas Himalayan Natural Pink Salt